About Wesley Ryan, MD

 Ryan WC.
 Psychotherapy with intramuscular ketamine.
 KRIYA Ketamine Research Institute Conference; 2018, November 3rd; Hillsborough, CA.

 Ryan WC.
 Ketamine psychotherapy: A retrospective chart review.
 KRIYA Ketamine Research Institute Conference; 2017, November 5th; Hillsborough, CA.

 Ryan WC.
 Ketamine Science.
 Psychedelic Science 2017, Ketamine: Science, Therapy, and Transformation workshop; 2017, April 24; Oakland, CA.

 Ryan WC, Marta CJ, Koek RJ (2016).
 Ketamine and depression: a review in The Ketamine Papers--Science, Therapy and Transformation.
-Santa Cruz, CA: Multidisciplinary Association for Psychedelic Studies. [ order the book via the publisher, or via amazon ]
+Santa Cruz, CA: Multidisciplinary Association for Psychedelic Studies. [ pdf of the full chapter, or order the book via the publisher, or order the book via amazon ]

 Ryan WC, Marta CJ.
 Ketamine for depression, a prescription psychedelic.
 Aware Project Psychedelic Awareness Salon; 2016, August 17th; Culver City, CA. [ full video of the presentation ]

 Marta CJ, Ryan WC, Kopelowicz A, Koek RJ.
 Mania following use of ibogaine: a case series.
 American Journal on Addictions.
 2015;24(3):203-5. [ abstract ]

 Ryan W. Hallucinogens and addiction.
 16th Annual Fundamentals of Addiction Medicine Course; 2015, March 6; Marysville, WA.

 Ryan W. Research for prescription Cannabis is needed [letter to the editor].
 Current Psychiatry.
 2014;13(11):33-34. [ full text ]